Biden plans ‘further costs’ for Iran over protests crackdown - NewsBreak

 “For decades, Iran’s regime has denied fundamental freedoms to its people and suppressed the aspirations of successive generations through intimidation, coercion, and violence.
 The United States stands with Iranian women and all the citizens of Iran who are inspiring the world with their bravery,” Biden said.

-Earlier on Monday, press secretary Karine Jean-Pierre said the White House is “alarmed and appalled” by reports of crackdowns on students’ peaceful protests.
+Earlier on Monday, press secretary Karine Jean-Pierre said the White House is “alarmed and appalled” by reports of crackdown on students’ peaceful protests.

 “They are rightly [enraged] by the death of Mahsa Amini, the Iranian government’s treatment of women and girls, and the ongoing violent crackdown on peaceful protests,” she told reporters.